A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics: The Gauss quadrature rule and the mass conservation law

-We now discuss the relationship between the Gauss-Legendre quadrature rule and the DOFs of the density variable.
-The main results can be summarized as follows: \begin{itemize} \item For the $Q^m-Q^{m-1}$ FEM space pair in high-order SGH, the appropriate number of Gauss-Legendre quadrature points is $m^2$.
-This results in $m^2$ DOFs for the density variable, which matches the value of $tdof$. \item Using fewer than $m^2$ quadrature points leads to an underdetermined system for the density variable, resulting in fewer DOFs than the specified $tdof$. \item Using $(m+1)^2$ or more quadrature points results in $(m+1)^2$ DOFs for the density variable, meaning it equals $kdof$ within element $K$. \end{itemize} The 2D FEM spaces $Q^1-P^0$ and $Q^2-Q^1$ serve as examples to illustrate these conclusions.
+We first analyze the relationship between the Gauss quadrature rule and the available DOFs of the density variable.
+The general proof strategy is as follows: because mass conservation is enforced at each quadrature point, the density variation is fundamentally dependent on the Jacobian determinant.
+The Jacobian determinant, in turn, can be expressed as a linear combination of shape function values and several linearly independent geometric vectors.
+Consequently, the number of independent DOFs for the density variable is strictly equal to the rank of the matrix formed by evaluating the shape functions at the chosen quadrature points.
+The 2D FEM space pairs $Q^1-P^0$ and $Q^2-Q^1$ serve as representative examples to illustrate these conclusions.